Challenges with lean implementation across multiple sites

 There’s a heap of information on lean manufacturing.
 Be careful you don’t get swallowed up by it all.
 Be careful you don’t jump into the toolbox solution too quickly.
 Be careful you don’t get bogged down like our company did taking two years working out want to do before implementing it.
 Roll your sleeves up and get stuck into it cautiously.
 Plan, plan, plan and then implement fast.
 And once you start implementing I think you will find the benefits and it will be very, very rewarding.

-The South Australian Lean Manufacturing Special Interest Group meets quarterly at the South Australian branch of the Australian Industry Group.
-Meetings are facilitated by lean consultants Shinka Management.
+The Lean Manufacturing Special Interest Group meets regularly at locations across Australia.
+Meetings are facilitated by Shinka Management lean consultants.